carlcnx/EnClass/README.md

 License
 -------
-NClass is totally free and licensed under the GNU General Public License.
+EnClass is totally free and licensed under the GNU General Public License.